Logiqx/scw-comp/docs/prizes/README.md

 To encourage wide participation in the competition we are able to offer prizes, kindly provided by [TheCubicle](https://www.thecubicle.com/).

-Every week, 4 competitors will be selected at random and will receive a $5 gift card.
+Every competition, 4 competitors will be selected at random and will receive a $10 gift card.

 The more events you enter the greater your chance of winning!